 3. Constitution Meeting: Organizations will have two representatives attend a meeting with a Student Activities & Involvement staff member to discuss their constitution and answer any other questions the organization may have.
 Constitution drafts are due 24 hours before the meetings so that Student Activities staff can provide feedback and comments on the constitution during this meeting.
 A final version of the constitution needs to be uploaded to the organization’s BeInvolved page before the New Org Showcase.

-Constitution Meetings will take place during the week of February 10th.
+Constitution Meetings will take place after the group CEO meetings above.
 Constitution drafts will be due no later than 24 hours before an org’s scheduled meeting.

 4. New Org Showcase: